realdanielbyrne/LMPipeline/docs/dataset_format_detection.md

 # Automatic Dataset Format Detection and Conversion

-The FNSFT library now includes automatic dataset format detection and conversion capabilities, making it easier to work with datasets from different sources without manual preprocessing.
+The LM Pipeline library now includes automatic dataset format detection and conversion capabilities, making it easier to work with datasets from different sources without manual preprocessing.

 ## Overview